Quantum-Accelerators/quacc/README.md

 ## Inspiration

-Quacc was originally inspired by [Atomate2](https://github.com/materialsproject/atomate2), developed by Dr. Alex Ganose (@utf).
+Quacc was originally inspired by [Atomate2](https://github.com/materialsproject/atomate2).
+Some of the unique differences are discussed in the [FAQ section](https://quantum-accelerators.github.io/quacc/about/faq.html) of the documentation.

 ## License ⚖️